 Photography connects us to our past but also to our present.

 I grew up in the Solomon Islands, in the Pacific Ocean.
-A bit unusual perhaps.
+A bit weird right.
 A few weeks before returning to Australia forever, I spent days and days photographing everything that made up my life and home.
 After returning to Australia, our hard-drive failed and I lost it all.
 It was a hard lesson, especially for a 15 year old.
-But in the process of creating those images, I slowed down and paid so much more attention to that place than I otherwise would have.
+But in the process of making those images, I slowed down and paid so much more attention to that place than I otherwise would have.

 Goodbye graphic design.

 We need images to celebrate the present.

 Photography reminds us of our connection with others – both with the family we see everyday or someone on the other-side of the world.
 A snapshot can remind you of the past, kinda – but a great image can take you right back into the everyday beauty and complexity of life.

 Photography is pretty magical.
 It turns time.

-I’ve been married to a teacher man (Geoff) for a bit over eleven years now and we have three little girls, Claire (7), Céleste (5) and Maggie (8 months).
+I’ve been married to a teacher man (Geoff) for around 13 years now and we have three little girls, Claire (8), Céleste (6) and Maggie (1).
 They’re genuinely funny humans.

-Besides being out with my camera, I am also more than happy to be at home – failing just as well as any somewhat sleep deprived parent at being present.
+Besides photography (duh), I am also more than happy to be at home – failing just as well as any somewhat sleep deprived parent at being present.

 I edit purposefully with timeless black and whites and rich, true-to-life colours.